-We expect interest expense to increase by approximately \$0.5 million in 2012 due primarily to having the capital lease for chassis for the entire year in 2012.
+We expect interest expense to be consistent in 2013.
 Factors that could cause a change in interest income include, but are not limited to, change in interest rates, change in investments, funding working capital needs, funding capital expenditures, funding an acquisition and purchase of treasury stock.

-Based on current tax legislation, we estimate that our effective tax rate will be 38.5% in 2012.
+Based on current tax legislation, we estimate that our effective tax rate will be 38.5% in 2013.